 Al Kyte is considered one of the top fly casting instructors in the world and has taught the subtleties of fly casting to students for over sixty years.
 Casting a fly rod is like swinging a golf club.
 It looks easy, but there are a significant number of things that can go wrong.
 Al takes you through the physics of the perfect cast and shows you how to physically make that cast happen.
 This fly fishing instruction book is very simply one of the best books ever written on the art of casting a fly rod.
 It covers a variety of casting techniques for special situations as well as the basics of the normal cast.
 It's easy to understand and will make a tremendous difference in your success and pleasure on the water.
 Fly Fishing Book is hardbound 160 pages.
 Lyons Press.
-USA.
+Imported.

 Average Customer Rating: